Four color drypoint, woodcut,

-Susan Rothenberg (b.
-1945) is an American artist known for her experimentation with the intermingling of figurative and abstract forms.
+Susan Rothenberg (1945-2020) is an American artist known for her experimentation with the intermingling of figurative and abstract forms.
 From her early days as a painter and active member of the 60s and 70s New York art scene, Rothenberg has worked mainly with muted colors, black, and white.
 The artist paints or etches on flat, almost minimalist grounds, using the gestural expression of movement and recognizable figures and objects simultaneously as representations of specific people, events or types of movement and as forms through which to explore underlying emotional autobiography.
 In her own words, her paintings and etchings attempt to “catch a moment, the moment to exemplify an emotion,” showing things not “the way they are” but “exactly the way [they] can’t be.”
 Rothenberg currently lives and works in Galisteo, New Mexico, with her husband, artist Bruce Nauman.

 Born in 1945 in Buffalo, New York to a grocery-store-chain executive and a casual watercolorist, Susan Rothenberg was a precocious child, and had an artistic urge and rebellious streak from an early age: sometimes, after being kicked out of class for talking out of turn, she would talk her way into an in-progress art class in a different part of her school.
 Outside of school, Rothenberg learned about art-making from a neighbor, a doctor and enthusiastic amateur artist whose interest in mixing collage, abstract and realistic painting seems to have stuck with Rothenberg throughout her career.
 Young Susan’s parents quickly noticed her passion and gave her art supplies, enrolled her in classes at an exceptional local museum, the Albright-Knox Art Gallery, and eventually paid for her to attend the Fine Arts School at Cornell University.